What is FERA?

 In 1989, FERA contributed to the adoption of the Television Without Frontiers Directive in 1989, which established the quotas of European works on TV, the establishment of the first MEDIA programme in 1991, and its successors in 1996, 2001 and 2007 with increased funds over the years.

 FERA is consistently paying close attention to the issue of freedom of artistic expression and the upholding of directors’ moral rights.
 After the fall of the Iron Curtain, FERA supported Central and Eastern countries in securing rights for their creators through the promulgation of film laws and authors’ rights laws.
 In recent years, FERA has been actively engaged in promoting and defending the right of directors and creators to express themselves freely in their work, joining forces with colleagues from the industry such as the European Film Academy Initiative “Filmmakers at Risk”.
+We are have officially became strategic partners in the International Coalition for Filmmakers at Risk (ICFR) as of 2021.

 At the international level, FERA was very active in defending the European cultural exception in the GATT talks in 1993 in order to exclude the European audiovisual sector from trade negotiations.
 FERA pushed for a separate international instrument on cultural diversity, which would protect cultural policies all over the world.
 This was achieved in 2005 with the UNESCO convention on the protection and promotion of the diversity of cultural expression.